rong-git/hello-world/README.md

 Hi Everyone!

-Rong-git here,I like jave and reading books.
+Rong-git here,I like java and reading books.